manchungkali/nofap-tracker/README.md

 # nofap-tracker
 A Nofap Tracker using percentage system.

+<b>THIS IS SIMPLY MEANT TO BE A SELF HELP PROGRAM, NOTHING MORE.</b>

 Ahem...
 allow me to introduce what the heck does this site do instead of keeping a nofap streak, we are introducing a nofap percentile system